 The correct stages are: B4, “Replacement,” followed by B5, “Refurbishment.”

-Embodied carbon, therefore, includes upfront, use stage (excluding modules B6 and B7), and end-of-life emissions as represented in the image above from the World Green Building Council (WGBC) report “Bringing embodied carbon upfront.”
+Embodied carbon, therefore, includes upfront, use stage (excluding modules B6 and B7), and end-of-life emissions as represented in the image above from the World Green Building Council (WorldGBC) report “Bringing embodied carbon upfront.”

 Upfront embodied carbon

-Upfront embodied carbon refers to the emissions from buildings that have already been released into the atmosphere before the building is even occupied.
-These emissions are related to materials production (modules A1-A3), transportation to site (A4), and construction-installation processes (A5).
+Upfront embodied carbon refers to emissions from the construction and/or major renovation of buildings.
+These emissions are related to materials production (modules A1–A3), transportation to site (A4), and construction-installation processes (A5), and they represent the biggest portion of embodied carbon emissions throughout the whole life cycle of a building.

-This subset of embodied carbon emissions is most material for new construction assets, as upfront carbon is ‘locked-in’ from the moment the asset is built and cannot be reverted.
-However, understanding the upfront emissions associated with the usage of the material can be used by standing investment portfolios to inform future decisions – such as whether to renovate or demolish an asset or how to better dispose of building elements, etc. – as this can be balanced against the reduction of future downstream embodied carbon emissions.
+This subset of embodied carbon emissions is most material for development activities, as upfront carbon is ‘locked-in’ from the moment construction works are completed and cannot be reverted.
+However, understanding the upfront emissions associated with the usage of the material can guide future decisions in standing investment portfolios – such as whether to renovate or demolish an asset or how to better dispose of building elements.
+These informed choices can help reduce future downstream embodied carbon emissions (e.g., reusing and recycling materials).

-Use-stage and end-of-life embodied carbon are downstream emissions and occur after the practical completion of a building.
-These emissions are related to materials and processes for maintaining the building during the use stage and end-of-life treatment of building elements/materials after its use (identified in modules B1 to B5 and C1 to C4).
-Modules B6 and B7 are operational emissions and are therefore not accounted for as downstream embodied carbon emissions.
+Use-stage and end-of-life embodied carbon are downstream emissions and occur from the practical completion of a building.
+These emissions are related to materials and processes for maintaining the building during the use-stage and end-of-life treatment of building elements/materials after its use (identified in modules B1–B5 and C1–C4).
+Modules B6 and B7 are operational emissions and are therefore not considered as downstream embodied carbon emissions.

-Downstream embodied carbon is material to both new construction and standing investment portfolios.
+Downstream embodied carbon is material to both development and standing investment portfolios.

 More than construction

-The Institute of Structural Engineers illustrates that a building’s embodied carbon footprint is not uniformly spread throughout different lifecycle stages.
-This means that not only do different lifecycle modules of embodied carbon apply to new construction assets and major renovation projects, but also that the magnitude of their impacts can vary significantly.
+Moreover, buildings usually change ownership throughout their lifespan.
+This marks the need to establish rules for embodied carbon inheritance and to encourage the inclusion of embodied carbon in the due diligence risk assessment of new acquisitions.
+To illustrate this, the Institute of Structural Engineers breaks down the embodied carbon footprint of a building throughout different lifecycle stages.
+Note that not only do different lifecycle modules of embodied carbon apply to development and standing investment portfolios, but also that the magnitude of their impacts can vary significantly.